aljazceru/sovereign-agents/README.md

 Sovereign Agent can be thought of as a personal assistant knowing all your quirks, executing your will and making sure you're on top of everything needed.
 It should improve your life, not provide just another gadget to play with.

-### Functions of sovereign agents
+### (some) Functions of sovereign agents
-- daily summaries based on interests (podcasts, blogs, rss feeds etc)
+#### Personal Assistant
 - email and other communication filtering, acting as a narrow executive assistant, drafting responses
-- perform tasks like research, copywriting, reminding you of your appointments
+- perform tasks like research,simple copywriting, reminding and scheduling appointments
+- working memory of your affairs
+- keep notes
+#### Work Orchestration
+- orchestrate other agents
+- stay on top of projects
+-
+#### Knowledge
+- daily summaries based on interests (podcasts, blogs, rss feeds, nostr)
-- access your knowledge base
+- access your knowledge base (and other knowledge bases available)
-- detailed memory

 ### Building blocks for Sovereign Agents
 #### Nostr